api3dao/old-api3-docs/docs/next/tutorials/aws-credentials.md

     <img style="border:solid gray 2px" src="./images-aws/aws-set-permissions.png" alt="drawing" width="100"/>

-1. **Tags** are not needed to run this tutorial.
+1. **Tags** are optional.
 Select the **Next: Review** button.

 1. Verify **AWS access type** is "Programmatic access - with an access key" and **Managed Policy** is "AWSLambda_Full_Access".
 Select the **Next: Create User** button.

     <img style="border:solid gray 2px" src="./images-aws/aws-verify.png" alt="drawing" width="100"/>

 1. The final page shows the newly created user and its keys.
-Be sure to write down the **Secret access key**, it can only be viewed once and tehn is hidden by AWS.
+Be sure to write down the **Secret access key**.
+It can only be viewed once and then is hidden by AWS.

     <img style="border:solid gray 2px" src="./images-aws/aws-keys.png" alt="drawing" width="100"/>